🤔 ABOUT US

 Going online with our training online

-In 2018, my chronic illnesses (I have psoriatic arthritis and fibromyalgia) meant that constant travelling and carrying out face-to-face training was becoming more and more difficult.
+In 2018, a few chronic illnesses (I have psoriatic arthritis and hypothyroidism) meant that constant travelling and carrying out face-to-face training was becoming more and more difficult.

 That’s when we took our social media training fully online and I brought Lesley in to help me design the best learning experience.